Mary Ann Nichols: Press reaction

-Nichols's murder had occurred within a 300-yard radius of the previous murders of Emma Smith and Martha Tabram, and all three murders had occurred in the space of less than five months.
-Although the modus operandi of all three murders differed, the geographical similarities led elements of the press to link the three murders.
-Newspaper editors also suggested Nichols's killing may have been perpetrated by a gang, as had earlier been speculated in relation to Smith's murder.
+Nichols's murder had occurred within a 300-yard radius of the previous murders of Emma Smith and Martha Tabram, and all three murders had taken place within less than five months.
+Although the modus operandi in each case differed, the geographical proximity led sections of the press to link the three murders.
+Some newspaper editors also suggested that Nichols's murder may have been the work of a gang, as had earlier been speculated in relation to Smith's murder.

-In the days following Nichols's murder, some sections of the Radical press—in particular reporters within The Star—capitalized on the brutal nature of the murders in an effort to vilify Police Commissioner Sir Charles Warren, falsely claiming as early as 1 September that widespread dissatisfaction against Warren existed within the Metropolitan Police.
-A reporter for The Star newspaper named Ernest Parke also suggested in the 31 August edition that a single killer was the culprit.
+In the days following Nichols's murder, sections of the Radical press – particularly reporters for The Star – capitalised on the brutality of the murders to vilify Police Commissioner Sir Charles Warren, falsely claiming as early as 1 September that widespread dissatisfaction with Warren existed within the Metropolitan Police.
+A reporter for The Star, Ernest Parke also suggested in the 31 August edition that a single killer was responsible.
 Other publications soon adopted this narrative.

-Suspicions a serial killer may be at large in the East End led to the secondment of Detective Inspectors Frederick Abberline, Henry Moore and Walter Andrews from the Central Office at Scotland Yard.
+Suspicions that a serial killer might be active in the East End led to the secondment of Detective Inspectors Frederick Abberline, Henry Moore, and Walter Andrews from the Central Office at Scotland Yard.

-The subsequent murders of Elizabeth Stride and Catherine Eddowes the week after the inquest had closed, and that of Mary Jane Kelly on 9 November, were also linked by a similar modus operandi, and the murders were blamed by the press and public on a single serial killer, known by October 1888 as "Jack the Ripper".
+The subsequent murders of Elizabeth Stride and Catherine Eddowes the week after the inquest closed, and that of Mary Jane Kelly on 9 November, were also linked by a similar modus operandi.
+By October 1888, the press and public alike attributed the series to a single killer, known as "Jack the Ripper".

 Leather Apron

-Local rumours that a local Jew known as "Leather Apron" may have been responsible for the murders were investigated by the police.
-This individual was known to have carried a knife and to have frequently intimidated local prostitutes.
-Imaginative descriptions of "Leather Apron", using crude Jewish stereotypes, frequently appeared in the press in the days following Nichols's murder, although some sections of the London press dismissed this theory as "a mythical outgrowth of the reporter's fancy".
+Local rumours that a Jewish man known as "Leather Apron" might have been responsible for the murders were investigated by the police.
+He was reputed to carry a knife and was said to have frequently intimidated local prostitutes.
+Imaginative descriptions of "Leather Apron", often employing crude antisemitic stereotypes, appeared widely in the press in the days following Nichols's murder, although some London newspapers dismissed the theory as "a mythical outgrowth of the reporter's fancy".

-John Pizer, a Polish Jew who made footwear from leather, was known by the name "Leather Apron" Despite there being no direct evidence against him, (Note: A Metropolitan Police report dated 7 September had confirmed that there was "no evidence" against the individual known as Leather Apron.) he was arrested by a Sergeant William Thicke on 10 September.
-Although Pizer claimed to the contrary, Thicke knew of Pizer's reputation, and that he was known locally by this name.
-A search of Pizer's home recovered five long-bladed knives.
-Nonetheless, Pizer was soon released after the confirmation of his alibis on the nights of the two most recent Whitechapel murders.
+John Pizer, a Polish Jew who made footwear from leather, was known locally by the name "Leather Apron".
+Despite there being no direct evidence against him, (Note: A Metropolitan Police report dated 7 September had confirmed that there was "no evidence" against the individual known as Leather Apron.) he was arrested by Sergeant William Thicke on 10 September.
+Although Pizer denied being known by this nickname, Thicke was aware of his reputation and that he was commonly referred to by this name.
+A search of Pizer's home uncovered five long-bladed knives.
+Nevertheless, Pizer was soon released after his alibis for the nights of the two most recent Whitechapel murders were confirmed.

 Pizer later successfully obtained monetary compensation from at least one newspaper that had named him as the murderer.